 Applying early is not a decision to be taken lightly.
-If you are accepted early decision, you have agreed to come to Tufts and will become a member of the class of 2020.
+If you are accepted early decision, you have agreed to come to Tufts.
 If denied, your application is taken out of the applicant pool and you are unable to reapply for that academic year.

 The third possible outcome is that your application is deferred.
 If deferred, your application is sent into the regular decision applicant pool.
 You will not need to reapply and admission will no longer be binding.
 Deferred ED applicants receive their admission decision by April 1, when regular decision candidates are notified.

 In order to acknowledge that you wish to be considered under the early decision program, you must submit a signed Early Decision Form.
 The form must be signed by the student, either a parent or a guardian, and a guidance counselor.
 You will find the Early Decision Form on the Common Application site or the Coalition Application site when you apply.

 Early Decision applicants are held to same standard as regular admission applicants, and the application requirements are the same.
 The only difference is that they agree to binding admission and they apply sooner.

 |Application Deadline||Notification Date|

 |Deferred ED I and II||Not Applicable||By April 1|